 By testing trading strategies against historical data, traders can:

-• Evaluate Performance: Assess the profitability and risk characteristics of the system.
+- Evaluate Performance: Assess the true mathematical profitability and drawdown characteristics of the systematic system.

-• Identify Weaknesses: Detect flaws or inefficiencies in the strategy.
+- Identify Weaknesses: Detect structural flaws or parameter inefficiencies in the underlying rule logic.

-• Enhance Robustness: Optimize the system to perform well across different market conditions.
+- Enhance Robustness: Optimize the parameter ranges to perform stably across completely different market conditions without curve-fitting.

 Continuous Optimization